AnkithaVRamaiah/Docker-Notes/simplified.md

 - **Custom Bridge Network**: Used for **isolating services** and ensuring **secure communication** between specific containers, like the **Order Service** and **Order Database Service**.

 ---
-Your explanation is almost perfect!
-Here's a refined version with minor adjustments to make it smoother and more structured:

----

 **Docker Compose:**